 c.
 Call your insurance company.

 7. Knowledge is power.
-Make sure you understand what coverages and limits of insurance you have on your auto insurance policy.
-Comprehensive insurance provides coverage for damage that results from hitting an animal; however, if you don’t have this coverage, you’ll be left with the bill.
+Ensure you understand your auto insurance policy's coverages and insurance limits.
+Comprehensive insurance provides coverage for damage from hitting an animal; however, you'll be left with the bill if you don’t have this coverage.

 Talk to your local independent insurance agent to learn more.